-"And God saw every thing that he had made, and, behold, it was very good.
-And the evening and the morning were the sixth day."
+"And God saw every thing that he had made, and, behold, it was very good..."
 (Gen. 1:31)

 God's creation was not only functional but beautiful, harmonious, and complete.
 His design includes light and darkness, land and sea, plants and animals, male and female-all in their place and role.
 The created order is not random but purposeful.
 Gender distinctions, reproductive roles, dominion, and rest are not cultural-they are creational.